-Sites 1196 and 1199 were both drilled into the top of the SMP.
-Site 1196 (proposed Site CS-06A) was drilled in 304 m of water, 20 km east of the Great Barrier Reef margin (Figs. F1, F2).
-The site is positioned at the intersection of regional seismic line MAR07 (SP 2808) and local grid line MAR70 (SP 178).
-Two holes were drilled (Hole 1196A: 0-672.2 mbsf; Hole 1196B: 0-265.3 mbsf) through a 663-m sequence of carbonate platform sediments overlying a phosphate-rich substrate.
+Sites 1196 and 1199 were both drilled into the top of the MP2/MP3 carbonate platform on the Marion Plateau.
+Site 1196 (proposed Site CS-06A) was drilled in 304 m of water, 20 km east of the Great Barrier Reef margin (Figs. F1, F2) The site is positioned at the intersection of regional seismic line MAR07 (SP 2808) and local grid line MAR70 (SP 178).
+Two holes were drilled (Hole 1196A, 0-672.2 mbsf; Hole 1196B, 0-265.3 mbsf) through a 663 m sequence of carbonate platform sediments overlying a phosphate-rich substrate.
 One hole was drilled at Site 1199 (proposed Site CS-16A; 0-419.5 mbsf).
 This site is located in 316 m of water ~5 km northeast of Site 1196 and is positioned on regional seismic line MAR20 (SP 2690).

-Sites 1196 and 1199 were drilled to provide information on the initiation and facies development of the SMP carbonate platform, the nature of unconformities separating each platform phase, and the age and nature of the section equivalent to the NMP drilled at Site 1193.
-Post-cruise analysis on recovered samples will enable the study of fluid flow processes within the carbonate platform as interpreted from the pore waters from adjacent slope sites (1197 and 1198).
+Sites 1196 and 1199 were drilled to provide information on the initiation and facies development of the MP2/MP3 carbonate platform, the nature of unconformities separating each platform phase, and the age and nature of the section equivalent to the MP2 platform drilled at Site 1193.
+This platform is an important element for the reconstruction of Miocene sea level history as its base was theorized to mark the first platform growth phase after the major middle to late Miocene sea level fall.
+Postcruise analysis on recovered samples will also enable the study of fluid flow processes within the carbonate platform as interpreted from the pore waters from adjacent slope sites (1197 and 1198).

-Scattering of seismic energy within the well-indurated SMP makes it difficult to determine the stratigraphy and nature of sediment deposition underneath the platform cap.
-Despite this, analysis of regional seismic data suggested that Sites 1196 and 1199 should penetrate a thick sequence of upper Miocene-Pliocene carbonate platform sediments representing the deposition of the SMP.
-The base of this sequence was predicted to overlie basinal sediments shed from the NMP drilled at Site 1193.
+Scattering of seismic energy within the well-indurated MP2/MP3 platform makes it difficult to determine the stratigraphy and nature of sediment deposition underneath the platform cap.
+Despite this, analysis of regional seismic data suggested that Sites 1196 and 1199 should penetrate a thick sequence of upper Miocene-Pliocene carbonate platform sediments representing the deposition of the MP3 carbonate platform.
+The base of this sequence was predicted to overlie basinal sediments shed from the MP2 platform drilled at Site 1193.
 Drilling at Sites 1196 and 1199 only partially confirmed this interpretation.
 Although not conclusive, evidence from these sites suggest that only the upper 130 to 150 m of the platform facies could have been accreted during the late Miocene, overturning the working hypothesis that this platform was completely of late Miocene to early Pliocene age.
 This discovery also necessitates a lower-amplitude sea level change for this time interval than was originally predicted.

 Site 1196 is located within the Great Barrier Reef Marine Park.
 All operations adhered to the guidelines established by the Great Barrier Reef Marine Park Authority.
-Hole 1196A was spudded with the RCB into the hard carbonate cap of the SMP and advanced to 85.8 mbsf.
+Hole 1196A was spudded with the RCB into the hard carbonate cap of the MP2/MP3 platform and advanced to 85.8 mbsf.
 Coring was interrupted for 10 hr because the drill string became stuck and had to be freed.
 To reduce the risk of the pipe becoming stuck, the hole was flushed with mud sweeps following the retrieval of each core and additional wiper trips were made at 285 and 429 mbsf.
 The pipe was stuck and freed again after a connection was made with the bit at 499 mbsf.
 Coring was terminated at 672.2 mbsf, well below the original target depth of 570 mbsf.
 Acoustic basement was not penetrated.
 A total of 86.34 m of core was recovered (12.9% average recovery) (Table T2).